apache/calcite/site/develop/index.md

  of the message.

-Then push your commit(s) to GitHub, and create a pull request from your branch to the calcite master branch.
+Then push your commit(s) to GitHub, and create a pull request from your branch to the calcite main branch.
 Update the JIRA case to reference your pull request, and a committer will review your changes.